 It’s actually worse after you have the baby because instead of being huge, your belly is huge AND squishy.

 I did find that one item that helped my stomach return to a normal size was an abdominal binder.
-It’s essential for postpartum body care.
+It’s essential for postpartum body care and something you can pack in your hospital bag.

 I did notice that with baby #2 my belly did not shrink back to size quite as quickly, but I think that’s because I had some minor diastasis recti.